nasa/exoscene/README.md

 parameters of a planet, its orbit, its host star, and associated methods for computing its relative astrometry ephemeris, its phase function, and flux ratio.

-* A function for modeling the orbital position and Lambert sphere phase based on the Keplerian orbital elements and the date defined in the Planet class attributes.
+* A function for modeling the orbital position and the Lambert sphere phase function, based on the Keplerian orbital elements and date of observation.

 * A function for mapping the time-dependent sky-projected position and Lambert phase factor.